hamdifarid/hamdifarid/README.md

 - 👋 Hi, I’m @hamdifarid
-- 👀 I’m interested in Python
+- 👀 I’m interested in C#, Dart, Flutter, Python AI/ML and Nodejs
-- 🌱 I’m currently learning Electronics and Telecommunication
+- 🌱 I currently hold a M.Tech degree
-- 💞️ I’m looking to collaborate on Artificial intelligence
+- 💞️ I’m looking to collaborate on Artificial intelligence and other projects.
 - 📫 How to reach me hamdi.yaser.farid@gmail.com

 <!---